jovian-od/fulminant/README.md

 Not a single lab will have nothing on us, bleed on the edge, maybe even dry.
 But always, always.
 Bleed.

-##Immediate future
+## Immediate future

-Break the desktop
+Break the desktop metaphor

 Add a dimension

+Approach either skeuomorphic design or conceptual, or both.

+Develop the better one.

 Integrate seamless neural processes to to Fulminant.